arp242/hello-css/README.markdown

 ### “Variables”

-In the interest of simplicity the project doesn’t use a CSS pre-processor; I couldn’t find any that's simple and lightweight enough to my liking.
-Instead, variables are marked with `/*var*/` just before the value, without a space.
-For
+In the interest of simplicity the project doesn’t use a CSS pre-processor (I couldn’t find any that’s simple and lightweight enough to my liking) and native [CSS variables](https://caniuse.com/#feat=css-variables) do not yet have universal browser support.

-example:
+Instead I opted for a KISS approach: variables are marked with `/*varname*/` just before the value, without a space.
+For example:

 	margin-left: /*padx*/-4em
 	width: calc(100% + /*padx*/8em);

 You can list all variables with something like `grep '/\*\w\+\*/' *.css`.
-Here's a list of the used variables:
+Here’s a list of the used variables:

 | Variable  | Default | Description                               |